jamesmurdza/awesome-ai-devtools/README.md

 - [Cursor](https://www.cursor.so/) — An IDE with chat, edit, generate and debug features.
 Forked from VSCodium, so the interface is similar to VS Code.
 Uses OpenAI.
 - [PearAI](https://trypear.ai/) — An open source fork of VS Code with chat and inline code generation.
-- [Melty](https://melty.sh/) — An open source fork of VS Code with built in chat, change previews, and ability to write commits with AI.
+- [Melty](https://melty.sh/) — An open source fork of VS Code with built-in chat, change previews, and ability to write commits with AI.
 Currently only source code is available.
 - [Replit](https://replit.com/) — Web-based IDE with cloud developer environments, code completion, chat, a software development agent and deployments.
 - [Mutable](https://mutable.ai/) — Web-based IDE, integrated with a chatbot and GitHub.
 - [CodeStory](https://codestory.ai/) — An IDE with chat, code explanations, auto-generated commits and PR summaries.
 Forked from VSCodium.